 “As we get older, it gets much harder to keep fit and stop the creeping weight gain…

-Jean Ann Marnoch, experienced health and fitness expert and founder of the New In 90 Programs
+Jean Ann Marnoch, health and fitness expert and founder of the New In 90 Programs

 Once you hit the big 50, there’s lots of reasons why it’s difficult to stay fit and not put on weight.

-But if the last few months tells us anything, staying as fit and healthy as possible is really, really important.
+But if COVID and the last few months tell us anything, staying as fit and healthy as possible is really, really important.

 Most of us probably know this so why don’t we do something about it?